currychern/bounti/README.md

 > Q: Short description of the project (140 characters)

 A: Bounti is an app that allows neighbors to share surplus food so it won't go to waste.
-We hope to connect community to help end food waste.
+We hope to create a community to help end food waste.

 > Q: What is your idea?
 Who will it help?